 When Facebook acquired WhatsApp in 2014, not only were the founders promised that they could operate independently, Zukurberg even assured the founders that they would have zero pressure on monetization in the next five years.
 However, the pressure to monetize came earlier than promised, leading to disagreements over how WhatsApp was to be monetized.

-While Facebook wanted to implement ads in WhatsApp, an app which had unequivocally been anti-ads, Brian proposed moving towards a metered-user model, wherein users would be charged after a certain number of messages were used.
+While Facebook wanted to implement ads in WhatsApp, an app that had unequivocally been anti-ads, Brian proposed moving towards a metered-user model, wherein users would be charged after a certain number of messages were used.

 So how does WhatsApp currently make money?

 The WhatsApp Business App helps businesses serve customers on WhatsApp, with provisions to create product catalogs as well as provide customer support.
 While the Business App is free to use, WhatsApp monetizes the service through the WhatsApp for Business API.
 Only a month after the launch of the WhatsApp Business API, big tech companies like Netflix, Uber & Wish & 100 others had already started testing the service.

 In the early days of the WhatsApp for Business API, WhatsApp made money by charging registered businesses for slow replies.
 Businesses are allowed to respond to messages from users for free for up to 24 hours but are charged a fee per message for delayed responses, which varies by country.